 Learn about the state of heritage and conservation projects in Vancouver today with experts in architecture and design, city planning and other related fields.
 The speakers will offer in depth illustrated talks followed by a Q&A. Join us at our NEW 2017 VENUE, the Vancouver Public Library, and learn about the issues, projects and topics that are relevant to the future of Vancouver’s historic neighbourhoods and buildings.

-Reviving Tamura House: Restoring a Sheet Metal Cornice
+Reviving Tamura House: Restoring Sheet Metal Pediments

 Wednesday April 5th